sktedro/market_price_predictor_ai/README.md

 #Data

-Data is expected in csv format, these are the columns:
+Data is expected in csv format, these are the columns (dates are in unix time):
 Open time, open price, high price, low price, close price, volume, close time

 I myself will be using data from binance and for that I've written a little
 script: https://github.com/sktedro/binance_market_data_downloader

 It is by default in the data/binance/binance_market_data_downloader folder and downloads data to data/binance/data folder.
+You can change where should the application search for the data and what pairs and intervals should it learn from in 'scripts/csvReader.js'

 #Credits and sources